stooke/graal/docs/reference-manual/tools/heap-viewer.md

-GraalVM comes with **GraalVM VisualVM**, an enhanced version of the popular [VisualVM](https://visualvm.github.io) tool which includes special heap analysis features for the supported guest languages.
+GraalVM comes with the [VisualVM](https://visualvm.github.io) tool which includes heap analysis features for the supported guest languages.
 These languages and features are currently available: